Relevant life plans frequently asked questions

 The premiums

-• The taxman doesn’t treat premiums paid by the employer as a P11D benefit.
-For a higher rate taxpayer in a small company this can reduce costs by up to a third
+• HMRC doesn’t treat premiums paid by the employer as a P11D benefit.
+For a higher rate taxpayer in a small company this can reduce costs by up to a third.

 • So long as the premiums are ‘wholly and exclusively for the purpose of trade’ as part of the employee’s remuneration, they can be treated as a trading expense.
 Though this could be challenged by HMRC.